jijopu/articles/content/articles/2020/06/hritwik/covid19-tests-analysis/_index.md

   alt="alt"
   link="link"
  >}}
-The enormous number of cases announced in the country in spite of severe and early judgments for restrictions signifies the defect in the approach various states adopted to tackle the virus.
+The enormous number of cases announced in the country in spite of severe and early judgments for restrictions, signifies the defect in the approach various states adopted to tackle the virus.
 Subsequently, this steers us to the most relevant factor of the disease spread analysis; testing.
 It was apparent from the struggles of other nations that early testing, isolation, and treatment are the most positive means of lessening the influence of the virus spread regardless of the severity of the lockdown.
 Nevertheless, some states failed to ramp up testing rates to the demanded figure which rendered the vigorous social distancing measures ineffective.
 We have accordingly crowdsourced the testing data of various states and the charts below are prepared for obtaining a general idea regarding the testing trends of the most affected states.
 {{< rawhtml >}}
 <figure class="fullwidth">
       <div id="2a2ad1c0-0616-4766-8d08-92d9df674629" class="plotly-graph-div" style="height:600px; width:100%;"></div>